[email protected]

 • There is a government or public interest: In some cases, government entities may lodge a caution to prevent dealings on land earmarked for public use or other governmental purposes.

-Process of Lodging a Caution
+Process of Lodging a Caution in Kenya

 The process of lodging a caution involves: